noahehall/theBookOfNoah/0current/security/oauth.md

   - always think about the scopes your tokens permit to set a reasonable expiration timestamp
     - read only to public/sensitive info?
     - +write to public/sensitive info?
+  - always use SSL/TLS (inbound & outbound should require https) to protect your tokens in transit
+  - protect every token you ever use, treat encrypted tokens like they are unencrypted, defense in depth!
+    - thus any API with a protected resource that uses tokens should validate the token before granting access to the protected resource
     - if someone gets your access token, they can assume your identity until the token expires
     - if someone gets your refresh token, they can retrieve a new accesstoken forever (unless it gets revoked)
-  - protect every token you ever use, treat encrypted tokens like they are unencrypted, defense in depth!
+    - validate locally (explained elseware)
+    - validate remotely with the auth server via the introspection endpoint (has the token been revoked?)
   - always revoke refresh tokens, ALWAYYYYYYS
-  - always use SSL/TLS (inbound & outbound should require https) to protect your tokens in transit
   - protect the auth code at all cost (for authorization code/PKCE flows)
   - protect your redirect URIs: this is where the auth server responds with tokens after a user authenticates
     - only accept requests from origins (i.e auth servers) you trust